sirosen/globus-sdk-python/docs/upgrading.rst

 attribute, and the other was to pass ``transport_params`` to the client initializer.

-In version 4, these mechanisms have both been replaced.
+In version 4, these mechanisms have been replaced with support for passing a ``RequestsTransport`` object directly to the initializer.
-Client initialization now accepts a fully instantiated ``RequestsTransport`` object, instead of ``transport_params``.
-And client classes now define a ``default_transport_factory`` attribute, which is a callable which returns a transport object.

-For users who are customizing the parameters to the transport class, either explicitly instantiate the transport object:
+For users who are customizing the parameters to the transport class, they should now explicitly instantiate the transport object:

 .. code-block:: python